apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 ## Json root

-Doris 支持通过 Json root 抽取 Json 中指定的数据。
+Doris supports extracting data specified in Json through Json root.

 **Note: Because for Array type data, Doris will expand the array first, and finally process it in a single line according to the Object format.
 So the examples later in this document are all explained with Json data in a single Object format. **